Creamy Caramel Flan

 - 1 can (12 ounces) evaporated milk

 - 1 teaspoon vanilla extract

-- In a heavy saucepan, cook and stir sugar over medium-low heat until melted and golden, about 15 minutes.
+- In a heavy saucepan, cook sugar and water over medium-low heat until melted and golden, about 15 minutes.
+Brush down crystals on the side of the pan with additional water as necessary.
 Quickly pour into an ungreased 2-qt. round baking or souffle dish, tilting to coat the bottom; let stand for 10 minutes.